ross-sum/bliss_term/README.md

   history mode (mostly a display issue).
 * The codes for Page Up and Page Down are clearly not correct.
 There is a work-around in place, but it is probably not optimal.
-* 'exit' needs fixing: it exits the currently active terminal (and the application if it is the only terminal remaining) even when exiting a shell (which it shouldn't).
 * The delete operation in the Process_Keys sub-procedure throws an error warning into the terminal that this terminal is called from.
 The error warning is harmless, but is ugly.
 There is another similar error that occurs